Ildemaro Vargas Player Props: Nationals vs. Phillies

-On Saturday, Ildemaro Vargas (hitting .208 in his past 10 games) and the Washington Nationals face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 4:05 PM ET.
+On Sunday, Ildemaro Vargas (.259 batting average in his past 10 games, with two doubles, a home run, two walks and three RBI) and the Washington Nationals play the Philadelphia Phillies, whose starting pitcher will be Ranger Suarez.
+First pitch is at 1:35 PM ET.

-In his previous game, he went 1-for-3 with a double and an RBI against the Mariners.
+In his last game, he strung together two hits (going 2-for-4) against the Phillies.

 Ildemaro Vargas Game Info & Props vs. the Phillies